selman2910/AI-Projects/README.md

 - Implements logistic regression from python using gradient descent.
 - Uses a real-world inspired dataset (exam score vs admission result).
 - Focuses on classification concepts, sigmoid function, and cost optimization.
+### 3. Neural Network
+- Impelements a simple feed-forward neural network from scratch using NumPy and Tensorflow.
+- It includes forward propagation, activation functions, and using Tensorflow gradient descent implementation for learning.
 **Skills Covered:**
 - Python programming
 - NumPy and Matplotlib
 - Regression analysis
 - Model evaluation (RMSE, R²)